jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 I think I know how to make a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>`.
 I am going to :ref:`write a program that will do all the steps for making a project for me<how to make a Python Test Driven Development environment automatically>`, so I never have to do those steps again.

-:ref:`Would you like to know how to make a Python Test Driven Development environment automatically?<how to make a test driven development environment automatically>`
+:ref:`Would you like to know how to make a Python Test Driven Development environment automatically?<how to make a test driven development environment part 2>`

 -----